 The tire size can be found on the sidewall.
 You can also find it on the driver’s side door jamb.
 If you accidentally purchase an option that’s too small, it won’t fit.

 You need to make sure the chain or cable doesn’t rub along the wheel well.
-If it does, you could deal with damage to the vehicle.
+If it does, you could end up with with damage to the vehicle.

 Instead, pay close attention to the SAE size, indicating what level of clearance is needed.
 Most regular passenger cars require an S limited clearance cable or chain.

-The cost should never make your decision for you, but we also understand that you might have a budget to stick to.
-If the price is most important, you will prefer the cables.
+The cost should never make your decision for you, but I also understand that you might have a budget to stick to.
+If the price is most important, you will prefer to buy cables.
 They are slightly less expensive.

 Even though chains are pricier, they are meant to last longer.
 If you want something more durable, you truly get what you pay for.